Bhavanapuramsetty/Machine-Learning/README.md

+Traffic Prediction and Adaptive Navigation System

 Overview

-This project focuses on enhancing academic advising in higher education by leveraging data mining techniques, specifically K-Means clustering and FP-Growth algorithms.
-The goal is to provide personalized course recommendations by analyzing student demographic and academic performance data.
-The approach segments students into distinct clusters based on their attributes and identifies association rules to guide course selection, ultimately improving academic outcomes.
+This project develops a machine learning-based system to predict traffic volumes in urban areas, specifically New York City, using historical and real-time data.
+The system employs XGBoost and Random Forest models to forecast traffic and integrates predictions into a Flask API for real-time user interaction.
+The goal is to optimize traffic flow, suggest alternative routes, and support urban planning by reducing congestion-related issues like delays and pollution.

 Repository Contents

-DM-Project-Group-9-Report.docx: The final project report detailing the methodology, results, and findings.
+Final_Report__Traffic_Prediction_and_Adaptive_Navigation_System.docx: The final project report detailing the system design, methodology, results, and future work.

-Dataset: Sourced from Kaggle, containing anonymized high school student data (academic scores, demographics, etc.).
+Dataset: Traffic volume data (2022–2024) from the New York City Department of Transportation (NYC DOT), including features like year, month, day, hour, street, direction, traffic volume, and weather conditions.

-Code: Python scripts used for data preprocessing, K-Means clustering, FP-Growth algorithm implementation, and result visualization (not included in the document but referenced as using pandas, scikit-learn, and mlxtend libraries).
+Code: Python scripts for data preprocessing, model training (XGBoost, Random Forest, Linear Regression), evaluation, and Flask API implementation (not included in the document but referenced as using scikit-learn, XGBoost, Flask, and pandas libraries).

+Visualizations: Plots (e.g., feature importance, traffic volume distribution, correlation matrix) referenced in the report.

 Prerequisites

 To replicate or extend the analysis, ensure the following are installed:

 Python 3.x

-Libraries: pandas, scikit-learn, mlxtend, matplotlib
+Libraries: pandas, scikit-learn, xgboost, flask, matplotlib

-Dataset: Download from the provided Kaggle link
+Dataset: Obtain traffic volume data from NYC DOT or equivalent source

 Methodology

 Data Preprocessing:

-Handled missing values using median (numerical) and mode (categorical).

-Normalized numerical data with StandardScaler.

-Applied one-hot encoding for categorical variables.

-K-Means Clustering:

-Determined optimal clusters (k=4) using the elbow method.

-Segmented students based on academic and demographic features.

-FP-Growth Algorithm:

-Identified association rules within clusters with minimum support (0.05) and confidence (0.2).
+Cleaned dataset by handling missing values, removing invalid records, and addressing outliers.

+Engineered features by encoding categorical variables (e.g., street, direction) and scaling numerical features.

+Split data into 80% training and 20% testing sets.

+Model Training:

+Trained three models: Linear Regression, Random Forest, and XGBoost.

+Optimized XGBoost through hyperparameter tuning for best performance.

 Evaluation:

-Used silhouette score for clustering quality.

-Assessed association rules with support, confidence, and lift metrics.
+Used RMSE (Root Mean Squared Error) and R² (R-squared) to assess model performance.

+Visualized results with feature importance plots, traffic volume distributions, and correlation heatmaps.

+API Integration:

+Built a Flask API to serve real-time traffic predictions based on user inputs (e.g., time, location, weather).

+Developed a simple HTML/JavaScript frontend for user interaction.

 Key Findings